Shola-Ayeotan/Speech-Emotion-Recognition/README.md

 ## Project Objectives

 Emotions play a critical role in human interaction.
-Recognizing emotions from speech is useful for applications in entertainment, education, and healthcare.
+Recognizing emotions from speech is useful for entertainment, education, and healthcare applications.
 The main goal of this project is to **predict emotions from speech data** using machine learning.

 Our **Secondary Goal** was to deploy the model as a Flask API to allow real-time interaction, where users can upload an audio file and receive an emotion classification.